If you know what a UIC is, consider skipping this part of Sprecher Group’s website. If not, read on for a brief introduction to UICs …

 All UICs, including existing ones, are required to be registered with DEQ, and non-compliant UICs must be closed (i.e. decommissioned).
 The Closure Fact Sheet describes how to correctly close sewage drill holes, stormwater UICs, and prohibited UICs.
 A licensed engineer (PE), licensed geologist (RG), or licensed well driller with experience in UIC closure may be needed to close a UIC system in Oregon.

-Clicking on the “registration and application forms” text in the left sidebar of the DEQ UIC website brings up a webpage with links to various types of UIC application forms, including authorization by rule and authorization by permit.
+Clicking on the “registration and application forms” text in the left sidebar of the DEQ UIC website brings up a webpage with links to various types of UIC application forms.

 Over the years, Sprecher Group has worked with various site owners to register UICs, and to register, sample, and close non-compliant UICs.
 We are familiar with PEs that can design retrofit systems for older UICs.
 Consider giving Sprecher Group a call with your site-specific UIC questions.